First, if it's very windy outside, stay home! This is a light-to-moderate-wind kite and won't like being launched in a gale.

-Barn Door kite stories of my real-life flying experiences are worth checking out!
+Barn-door kite stories of my real-life flying experiences are worth checking out!

 Illustrated with photos and videos, of course.

 Assuming there is some breeze outside, just dangle the kite at arm's length until the wind catches it.
 As long as you feel the kite pulling, let out line slowly by taking loop after loop off the winder.

 Another approach is to